-The Fund launched a Climate Change Portfolio Transition Plan (Transition Plan) in 2020 to address the large systemic and structural changes that limiting the causes and impacts of climate change will require.
+The Fund updated its Climate Change Portfolio Transition Plan (Transition Plan) in 2023 to address the large systemic and structural changes that limiting the causes and impacts of climate change will require.
 The Transition Plan is a framework of recommendations and targets focused on short, medium and long-term initiatives to achieve net zero emissions by 2050, with the intention of reducing the risk of climate change on the investment portfolio.
 Key initiatives under the plan include:

-- implementing a de-carbonisation pathway for the investment portfolio - addressing the risk of physical climate change on assets within our investment portfolio, adapting where possible; - proactively investing in lower emissions investments; and - assessing the climate change transition risks on the portfolio, including lowering risk through actively managing and engaging with portfolio investments on their climate change transition pathway.
+- Decarbonisation implementing a de-carbonisation pathway for the investment portfolio - Portfolio Transition & resilience addressing the risk of physical climate change on assets within our investment portfolio, adapting where possible; - Investing in climate solutions proactively investing in lower emissions investments; and - Company climate engagement assessing the climate change transition risks on the portfolio, including lowering risk through actively managing and engaging with portfolio investments on their climate change transition pathway.